Top 25 Highlights of India.

 Jaisalmer Fort is one of the largest fully preserved fortified cities in the world.
 It is situated in the city of Jaisalmer, in the Indian state of Rajasthan.

 The 12th-century citadel looks like something from a dream.
 The enormous golden sandstone fort, with its crenelated ramparts and undulating towers, is a fantastical structure, even while camouflaged against the desert sand.
 Inside an ornate royal pace, fairytale mansions, intricately carved temples and narrow lanes conspire to create one of the world’s best places to get lost.

 Shopaholics be careful not to lose control.
 Delhi is one of the world’s finest places to shop and its markets Old Delhi, Khan market or the specialty bazaars have something you want.
 The vibrant atmosphere of Delhi markets can make shopping lots of fun.
 In fact, Delhi has the best markets in India, selling a huge array of items including handicrafts from all over the country.

-The range of technicolour saris, glittering gold and silver bling, mounds of rainbow vermilion, aromatic fresh spices, stainless steel head massagers, bangles and bobby pins, heaping piles of fruits and marigold and coconut offerings is simple astounding.
+The range of technicolor saris, glittering gold and silver bling, mounds of rainbow vermilion, aromatic fresh spices, stainless steel head massagers, bangles and bobby pins, heaping piles of fruits and marigold and coconut offerings is simply astounding.

 10. Ellora Cave Temples